Improvement of W Boson Hadronic Decay Width up to $\mathcal{O}\left(\alpha_s^4 \right)$-order: Introduction

 \section{Introduction}

-The study of the decay width of the W-boson has an important role within the standard model, and has been measured by several collaborations, such as D$0$ \cite{D0:1995gzy} , ATLAS \cite{ATLAS:2016nqi}, LHCb \cite {LHCb:2016zpq} and CMS \cite{CMS:2022mhs}, where the average leptonic decay branching fraction is estimated to be $(10.89 \pm 0.08)\%$ and while inclusive hadronic decay branching fractions is $(67.32 \pm 0.23 )\%$.
+The study of the decay width of the $W$ boson plays an important role within the Standard Model and has been measured by several collaborations, such as D$0$ \cite{D0:1995gzy} ATLAS \cite{ATLAS:2016nqi}, LHCb \cite {LHCb:2016zpq} and CMS \cite{CMS:2022mhs}, where the average leptonic decay branching fraction per flavor is estimated to be $(10.89 \pm 0.08)\%$ and the inclusive hadronic decay branching fraction is $(67.32 \pm 0.23 )\%$.

-Improving the predictions of the hadronic decay of the W-boson directly affects the information of fundamental free parameters of the theory.
-This decay can be used as an excellent estimator to determine the strong coupling constant, $\alpha_s(Q)$, which establishes the scale of the strong interactions, theoretically described by Quantum Chromodynamics (QCD); this impacts by reducing the theoretical uncertainties in the calculations of all high-precision QCD perturbative processes, such as the events measured at the LHC.
-In addition, it can be used indirectly to determine the sum of the first two rows of the CKM matrix and thus, for example, help to verify the unitarity of the matrix for all quarks lighter than the top quark.
-The theoretical predictions of the hadronic decay width of the W-boson have improved in recent years due to the incorporation of electroweak (EW) and mix corrections (EW-QCD), although QCD-type corrections still present uncertainties under the premise of the invariance of the renormalization group \cite{Wu:2014iba}.
+Improving the predictions of the hadronic decay of the $W$ boson directly affects the information of the fundamental free parameters of the theory.
+This decay can be used as an excellent estimator of the strong coupling constant, $\alpha_s(Q)$, which determines the scale of the strong interactions theoretically described by Quantum Chromodynamics (QCD); this estimation has implications for reducing the theoretical uncertainties in the calculations of all high-precision QCD perturbative processes.
+In addition, it can be used indirectly to determine the sum of the first two rows of the Cabibbo–Kobayashi–Maskawa (CKM) matrix and thus help verify the unitarity of this matrix for all quarks lighter than the top quark.
+Theoretical predictions of the hadronic decay width of the $W$ boson have improved in the last decades due to the incorporation of electroweak (EW) and mix (EW-QCD) corrections, although QCD-type corrections still introduce uncertainties under the premise of renormalization group invariance \cite{Wu:2014iba}.